My name is Suzy Carter and I am registered as a data controller with the Information Commissioner’s Office (ICO).

-In order to provide the most appropriate therapy and to comply with the requirements of my professional registrations with the BACP (British Association for Counselling and Psychotherapy), the AoR (Association of Reflexologists), the CNHC (Complementary and Natural Healthcare Council); and my insurers, I need to record and retain your medical history as well as your personal details and contact information.
+In order to provide the most appropriate therapy and to comply with the requirements of my professional registrations with the BACP (British Association for Counselling and Psychotherapy), the AoR (Association of Reflexologists) and my insurers, I need to record and retain your medical history as well as your personal details and contact information.

 I will only use this information in relation to my work, with you, as a healthcare practitioner.

 Your consent provides the legal basis for me to carry this out.
 You may revoke your consent at any time and request that your details are erased from my records; however, professional requirements mean that I am still obliged to retain your information for certain periods of time (see below).